-LABEL DESCRIPTION Destination IP Address Enter the destination IP address.
-IP Type Select whether your IP type is IPv4 or IPv6.
+LABEL DESCRIPTION Select Destination Device Select the destination device to which the ACL rule applies.
+If you select Specific IP Address , enter the destiniation IP address in the field below.
+Destination IP Address Enter the destination IP address.
+MAC Address Enter the MAC address of the destination device. ІР Туре Select whether your IP type is IPv4 or IPv6.
 Select Service Select the transport layer protocol that defines your customized port from the drop-down list box.
 The specific protocol rule sets you add in the Security &gt; Firewall &gt; Protocol &gt; Add screen display in this list.
-If you want to configure a customized protocol, select Specific Service .
+If you want to configure a customized protocol, select Specific Service.
 Protocol This field is displayed only when you select Specific Service in Select Service .
 Choose the IP port (TCP/UDP, TCP, UDP, ICMP, or ICMPv6) that defines your customized port from the drop-down list box.
 Custom Source Port This field is displayed only when you select Specific Service in Select Service and have either TCP or UDP in the Protocol field.
 Enter a single port number or the range of port numbers of the source.
 Custom Destination Port This field is displayed only when you select Specific Service in Select Service and have either TCP or UDP in the Protocol field.
 Enter a single port number or the range of port numbers of the destination.
 TCP flag This field is displayed only when you select Specific Service in Select Service and have TCP in the Protocol field.
 Select one of the following TCP flags: SYN (Synchronize), ACK (Acknowledge), URG (Urgent), PSH (Push), RST (Reset), or FIN (Finished). Туре This field is displayed only when you select Specific Service in Select Service and ICMPv6 in the protocol field.
 From the drop-down list box, select which ICMPv6 type you would like to use.
 Policy Use the drop-down list box to select whether to discard (DROP), deny and send an ICMP destination-unreachable message to the sender of (REJECT) or allow the passage of (ACCEPT) packets that match this rule.
 Direction Use the drop-down list box to select the direction of traffic to which this rule applies.
-Enable Rate Limit Select this check box to set a limit on the upstream/downstream transmission rate for the specified protocol.
+Enable Rate Limit Slide this switch to set a limit on the upstream/downstream transmission rate for the specified protocol.
 Specify how many packets per minute or second the transmission rate is.
 Scheduler Rules Select a schedule rule for this ACL rule form the drop-down list box.
 You can configure a new schedule rule by click Add New Rule .
-This will bring you to the Security &gt; Scheduler Rules screen.
-Cancel Click Cancel to restore the default or previously saved settings.
-OK Click OK to save your changes.
+This will bring you to the Security > Scheduler Rules screen.
+Cancel Click Cancel to restore the default or previously saved settings. ОК Click OK to save your changes.